BasWassenaar/baswassenaar.github.io/about.md

 title: "About"
 permalink: /about/
 ---
+Hi, and nice you're reading this.
+I use this place to put things that I think can be useful to others.
+Mostly about things concerning my work-life.
+Things about Microsoft Azure, (software) architecture and things that help (or helped) me in my professional career.

-Bastiaan is an experienced IT infrastructure guy who focuses on Microsoft Azure and software architecture.
-Born and raised in The Netherlands, Bastiaan now lives in Norway and works as an independent consultant.
-He is a big supporter of the “work hard, play harder” movement (if there is one…) and enjoys exchanging knowledge and experiences with others.
+I'm an experienced IT infrastructure guy who focuses on Microsoft Azure and software architecture.
+Born and raised in The Netherlands, I now live in Norway and work as an independent consultant.
+I'm a a big supporter of the “work hard, play harder” movement (if there is one…) and enjoy exchanging knowledge and experiences with others.

 Some links:
 - [Microsoft MVP Profile](https://mvp.microsoft.com/en-us/PublicProfile/5004700?fullName=Bastiaan%20Wassenaar) - My profile on the Microsoft MVP site.